 Those wishing to do so may want to consider posting a Companion Flag interpretive sign within sight of their flags.
 A downloadable example in English, as well as a blank template for those able and willing to translate the message into another language can be found here.
 The main idea, in all events, is encapsulated in the second paragraph of the sign:

-Flying the two flags together sends the message: “Here we are proud of our differences, our diversity, and our special affiliations, but we are mindful, too, of our essential humanity and all that we share in common with people everywhere.”
+Together, these two flags signify: Here we are proud of our differences, our diversity, and our special affiliations [the host flag], but we are mindful, too, of our essential humanity and all that we share in common with people everywhere [the Companion Flag].